Billgeorge/blue-challenge-fe/README.md

 # Like/Dislike character

-This simple projects shows a card with button like and dislike.
+This simple project shows a card with button like and dislike.
 The project was created using react js and react-bootstrap.
 This web project is responsive.